 Most of the general day sailing and racing areas are close to the shore and in sheltered waters where tidal streams can be readily predicted.
-The Netherlands and Germany have already excluded any development within 12nm of the shore in order to retain 'open space' for its amenity and recreational value.
 Recreational activity is important to the health and wellbeing of the community as well as providing economic support for the local coastal economies.
 As has already been stated, the RYA recognises that tidal impoundments can contribute significantly to recreational amenity; however, it is also important to recognise that retaining the undisturbed remoteness of some waters is also important in terms of its wilderness and amenity value for recreation.